Dmitri Khristich

 Khristich played 811 games in the NHL in his career, for the Washington Capitals, Los Angeles Kings, Boston Bruins, and Toronto Maple Leafs.
-He was most recently the Head coach of EIHL side the Edinburgh Capitals, joining in June 2017 but departing in December of the same year.
-In Feb 2022, it's been reported that Dmitri took up arms to defend Ukraine.
+He was the head coach of EIHL side the Edinburgh Capitals, joining in June 2017 but departing in December of the same year.
+Since 2023, he is the head coach of the national ice hockey team of Ukraine.

 Achievements

 Khristich appeared in the 1997 and 1999 NHL All-Star Games.
 In the 1998–99 season, he had the highest shooting percentage (20.1%) among players with at least 82 shots (an average of at least one shot per scheduled game).
 He is the all-time scoring leader for players born and trained in Ukraine.